What Is an English Bitter / Extra Special Bitter?

 London, England

-Fuller’s ESB – Launched in 1971, Fuller’s ESB has become a classic version of the style from an English brewery.
+Extra Special Bitter – Launched in 1971, Fuller’s ESB has become a classic version of the style from an English brewery.
 The beer is a strong, full-bodied, mahogany-colored ale brewed with pale ale and Crystal malts.
 A double winner of the World Champion Beer award, this ESB has often been dubbed The Champion Ale.
-For someone wanting a traditional English version of the style, Fuller’s ESB is a great place to start.
+Fuller’s ESB is a great place to start for someone who wants a traditional English version.

 Learn more